Up to 30% off or win a FREE DNAfit kit with our easter spin wheel - ends soon!

 "Purpose" - means the purposes for which we Process Information.

-"Sensitive Personal Information" - means Personal Information about race or ethnicity, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health, sexual life, any actual or alleged criminal offences or penalties, national identification number, or any other information that may be deemed to be sensitive under Applicable Law.
+"Sensitive Personal Information" - means Biomarker Information and any Personal Information about race or ethnicity, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health, sexual life, any actual or alleged criminal offences or penalties, national identification number, or any other information that may be deemed to be sensitive under Applicable Law.

 "Terms of Service" - means the specific terms that apply to our relationship when we provide you with Services.